AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/overview.md

 ## Set up

-Prior to developing custom Asset Compute workers, accounts and services must be provisioned and configured, and software installed on the local development machines.
+ Learn how to properly prepare for extending Asset Compute workers, and understand what services and accounts must be provisioned and configured, and software installed locally for development.

 ### Account and service provisioning